dasafronov/github-verification/github-verification-master/README.md

 #Developing a RESTful Client with Retrofit and Spring Boot

-Hello, I love java and don't want offset (off-white)
+Hello, I love java and want offset (off-white)